-Searching for a home and finding the right house can be a long process, especially in the competitive Canadian housing market home buyers in major cities are facing today.
+Searching for a home and finding the right house can be a long process, especially in the competitive Canadian housing market and with so many types of houses available, home buyers in major cities are facing today.
 The process of finding and making an offer on a house has the following set of steps:

 When you are putting together an offer to purchase real estate, many aspects of the offer need to be considered.
 It also helps to know first-time home buyer incentives in your area.

 |Conditions||To protect you from your offer being binding in certain scenarios|

 |Purchase Price||How much you're willing to offer to purchase the home|